baliyanvinay/Python-Basics/README.md

 >>> text_01 == text_02 # returns True
 ```

 <b>Insight:</b> Lists and Tuples are ordered sequences while sets are not.
+Because sets store the values in form of hash keys.

 ------------------------------------------------------------------------------------------------------------------------------------------------------
 _my_var = 'private variable'. convention to indicate private variables | Objects imported this way shall not be imported into another module like.. from module import _my_var --> Fail